 Manufacturer’s suggested retail price may not include additional shipping or preparation charges.
 Please contact your local Marin dealer for a quote.

-- Shimano STEPS EP8 system and 630Wh battery
+- Shimano STEPS EP801 system

 - Fox 38/Float DHX2 Performance Elite suspension